 The excess mortality of 5 million, plus 8 million, does NOT add up to 66,000,000 deaths!

 Q. Why is Karl Marx a hate figure for these vandals, vandals whose purpose is to mobilize hatred with false information?
+A. Because the Marxist analysis of the reality of capitalism is an existential threat to capitalism?

 Q. Why is Marxism a real threat to the vested interests of a global capitalist system?